Don't Be Stupid (You Know I Love You): Music video

 In June 1997, Twain held auditions for clog dancers.
 In August 1997, it was reported that Larry Jordan would be directing the music video, which Twain confirmed herself in early October 1997.
 From October 18 to 19 of that year, the music video was shot and it debuted on November 12, 1997 on CMT.
 The video is set on a stage that is covered in water, and Twain is accompanied by backup Irish dancers following the Riverdance trend of the time and children playing fiddles.
 By the end of the video, the sprinklers come on, and everyone, including Twain and the Riverdancers, are soaked.
 "Don't Be Stupid" won the Video of the Year award at the 1998 Canadian Country Music Awards.
 Three versions of the video exist, the 'Original Album Version', and one released in Europe in 2000 of the 'Dance Mix Single' are the most common.
 The 'Original Album Version' is available on Twain's compilations Come On Over: Video Collection (1999) and The Platinum Collection (2001).
 The 'Dance Mix' version is available on iTunes and YouTube.

 Reception

 Critical reception

-Billboard magazine called the single a "weak song" but predicted it would do well commercially nonetheless.
-The magazine criticized the immaturity of the song's lyrics and said the production was subpar.
+The track received mixed reviews from music critics.
+Billboard magazine negatively reviewed it, calling the single a "weak song" but predicted it would do well commercially nonetheless; they criticized the immaturity of the song's lyrics and said the production was subpar.
+Can't Stop the Pop however reviewed the song's dance mix positively, saying "it is utterly bonkers – in the best way possible."
+Kevin John Coyne of Country Universe reviewed and rated both versions.
+For the country version, he rated it a "B", saying that the song "had a nice Celtic flavor" although criticized it as showcasing Twain "at her silliest."
+For the dance mix, he rated it a "B+", saying, "Basically, they turned it into “Cotton Eye Joe”, making the original version a little more stupid but a lot more lovable."